State Authorization & Licensure for Distance Education

 The University is authorized and/or licensed to offer and deliver its programs and courses via distance education or is exempt or otherwise not subject to that authorization or licensure in all U.S. states and territories (including Washington DC), except for: Alabama, Arkansas and Minnesota.
-Residents of Alabama, Arkansas and Minnesota, please see Important Note Regarding Distance Education below.
+Residents of Alabama, Arkansas and Minnesota.

-Below is some additional information that the University is required to provide by relevant state law:
+Additionally, the following is some additional information that the university is required to provide by relevant state law:

 Alaska: Carnegie Mellon’s programs and courses delivered via distance education are exempt from authorization under AS 14.48 and 20 AAC 17.015 because these courses and programs are online or distance delivered and the University does not have a physical presence in the state of Alaska.

 Maryland: The University is registered with the Maryland Higher Education Commission to offer its distance education programs to residents of Maryland.

 Residents of Maryland please note: The University is subject to investigation of complaints by the Office of the Attorney General of the Maryland Higher Education Commission.
 Any complaints can be directed to the Maryland Attorney General, Consumer Protection Division, 200 St. Paul Street, Baltimore, MD 21202 or 410-528-8662 / 888-743-0823 (toll free).